pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MeansAndCovs.myst.md

         self.c = c

     def __call__(self, X):
-        return tt.alloc(1.0, X.shape[0]) * self.c
+        return at.alloc(1.0, X.shape[0]) * self.c

 ```

-Remember that Theano must be used instead of NumPy.
+Remember that Aesara must be used instead of NumPy.

 +++ {"papermill": {"duration": 0.039306, "end_time": "2020-12-22T18:36:36.998649", "exception": false, "start_time": "2020-12-22T18:36:36.959343", "status": "completed"}, "tags": []}

 ## Covariance functions

-PyMC3 contains a much larger suite of built-in covariance functions.
+PyMC contains a much larger suite of built-in covariance functions.
 The following shows functions drawn from a GP prior with a given covariance function, and demonstrates how composite covariance functions can be constructed with Python operators in a straightforward manner.
 Our goal was for our API to follow kernel algebra (see Ch.4 of Rassmussen + Williams) as closely as possible.
-See the main documentation page for an overview on their usage in PyMC3.
+See the main documentation page for an overview on their usage in PyMC.

 +++ {"papermill": {"duration": 0.039789, "end_time": "2020-12-22T18:36:37.078199", "exception": false, "start_time": "2020-12-22T18:36:37.038410", "status": "completed"}, "tags": []}